3DOM-FBK/5Dculture_tools/VividHistory_colorization/README.md

 The parameters --europeanaToken, --europeanaQuery and --maxRows are passed to configure the search, and the results are saved in the specified output directory.

 ## Colorize' process
-If the --process parameter is set to ‘colourise’, the script executes the image colourisation process via another Python script (colourise_image.py).
+If the --process parameter is set to ‘colorize’, the script executes the image colourisation process via another Python script (img_colorization.py).
 The --input parameter is provided to specify the image to be coloured, along with a process order (in this case, ‘DeOldify’) and the output directory via --output.

-## error management
+## Error management
-If the --process parameter is invalid (other than ‘european’ or ‘colourise’), the script terminates with an error and a message indicating the cause of the problem.
+If the --process parameter is invalid (other than ‘european’ or ‘colorize’), the script terminates with an error and a message indicating the cause of the problem.

+# Installation
+In the folder provided is the `Dockerfile`, which contains all the libraries required for the application to function correctly.
+Alternatively, you can download the pre-compiled image directly from Docker Hub by running the following command:

+`docker pull 3domfbk/VividHistory_colorization:<tag>`